rugsmunny/JAVA22-TDD-Miniprojekt2-Karim-Sendesni/README.md

   - "Which tests are important to have?"

   _Boundary, output and null.
-These are the tests that will assure that the 'program' functioning according to the requirements._
+These are the tests that will assure that the 'program' is functioning according to the requirements._

   - "Important changes in the program?"